Decay

 Withered ‘skeleton’ of a saguaro, Lake Saguaro, east of Phoenix, Arizona.
 (Photos copyright © by Kaj Halberg)

-About 1600 B.C., the Hittites established an empire, centered around the city of Hattuşa, whose ruins are situated near the present town of Bogazkale, central Anatolia, Turkey.
+About 1600 B.C., an Indo-European people, whom we call Hittites, established an empire, centered around the city of Hattuşa, whose ruins are situated near the present town of Boğazkale, central Anatolia, Turkey.
 This empire reached its peak around 1350-1300 B.C., during the rule of King Suppiluliuma I, when the major part of Anatolia, as well as what is today northern Lebanon, Syria, and Iraq, were conquered.

 In 2006, when this picture was taken, not much was left of the once imposing Lion Gate in Hattuşa, thus named due to the lion sculptures in front of the entrance.
 The face of the lion to the left was restored in 2011.
+To the Hittites, the lion was a symbol of power and protection.
 (Photo copyright © by Kaj Halberg)

 Weather-worn relief on a rock wall in the Hittite city of Yasilikaya, which was situated near the capital Hattuşa.
+The image shows a procession, probably of nobility.
 (Photo copyright © by Kaj Halberg)

 Dilapidated barns are often very fascinating and extremely photogenic.
 A selection is shown below.